ChoiWheatley/ChoiWheatley.github.io/docs/CCBV, Classy Class Based View -- django.md

 ## Great!
 So what's the problem?

 All of this power comes at the expense of simplicity.
-For example, trying to work out exactly which method you need to customise, and what its keyword arguments are, on your `UpdateView` can feel a little like wading through spaghetti — it has 10 separate ancestors (plus `object`), spread across 3 different python files.
+For example, trying to work out exactly which method you need to customize, and what its keyword arguments are, on your `UpdateView` can feel a little like wading through spaghetti — it has 10 separate ancestors (plus `object`), spread across 3 different python files.
 This site shows you exactly what you need to know.

 ## How does this site help?